advanced-security/enterprise-security-team/README.md

 # Enterprise security management teams

-This set of scripts provides some basics of organization governance to GitHub Enterprise (cloud or server) administrators.
+These scripts provide an emulated Enterprise security manager team to GitHub Enterprise (cloud or server) administrators by using the existing organization security manager role.

 The scripts will give you a list of all organizations in the enterprise as a CSV to work with programmatically, add you to all organizations as an owner, and can create/manage a team with the security manager role to see all GitHub Advanced Security alerts throughout the entire enterprise _without_ having admin rights to that code.

 :information_source:  This uses the [security manager role](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization) and parts of the GraphQL API that is available in GitHub.com (free/pro/teams and enterprise), as well as GitHub Enterprise Server versions 3.5 and higher.

 ## Scripts

-1. [`org-admin-promote.py`](/org-admin-promote.py) replaces some of the functionality of `ghe-org-admin-promote` ([link](https://docs.github.com/en/enterprise-server@latest/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-org-admin-promote)), a built-in shell command on GHES that promotes an enterprise admin to own all organizations in the enterprise.
+1. [`org-admin-promote.py`](/org-admin-promote.py) replaces some of the functionality of [`ghe-org-admin-promote`](https://docs.github.com/en/enterprise-server@latest/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-org-admin-promote), a built-in shell command on GHES that promotes an enterprise admin to own all organizations in the enterprise.
 It also outputs a CSV file similar to the `all_organizations.csv` [report](https://docs.github.com/en/enterprise-server@latest/admin/configuration/configuring-your-enterprise/site-admin-dashboard#reports), to better inventory organizations.
 1. [`manage-sec-team.py`](/manage-sec-team.py) creates a team in each organization, assigns it the security manager role, and then adds the people you want to that team (and removes the rest).
 1. [`org-admin-demote.py`](/org-admin-demote.py) takes the text file of orgs that the user wasn't already an owner of and "un-does" that promotion to org owner.
 The goal is to keep the admin account's notifications uncluttered, but running this is totally optional.